mghermsen/ICU_rationing_simulation/README.md

 Use standard bilirubin and platelet cutoff categories

 ### SOFA Central Nervous System
 By recorded Glascow Coma Scale (GCS).
-If GCS is
+If GCS is missing, a score of zero is assigned
 * GCS = 15 ->0
 * GCS 13-14 -> 1,
 * GCS 10-12 -> 2,